vangeliqueallen/vangeliqueallen.github.io/_posts/2024-07-07-UO-Conflict-and-Mental-Health-Resources.md

 Another easily accessible resource is the Student Conflict Resolution Center, which has appointments for individuals or groups conveniently located on campus or via zoom.
 They offer mediated conflict coaching and group facilitations and provide a private and impartial service for all UO students.

+### All of this information is located in this [Public Resources] (https://uoregon-my.sharepoint.com/:w:/g/personal/vallen_uoregon_edu/ESajNr5P8thOuSZQS5h21nkBPN6gnxtSHR_kNnN4GccASg?e=ArPTSm) onedrive document that I made.
+Anyone should be able to access and review this document, so if there is anything that needs to be updated or added to this document feel free to do so!